merenlab/merenlab.org/tutorials/long-read-analysis/index.md

 ## Watson et al. 2021: A Fecal Microbiota Transplantation

-This tutorial tutorial is based on a recent study on fecal microbiota transplantation (FMT), in which patients with _Clostridium difficile_ infection get a microbiota transfer from a healthy donor.
+This tutorial is based on a recent study on fecal microbiota transplantation (FMT), in which patients with _Clostridium difficile_ infection get a microbiota transfer from a healthy donor.

 <div class="pub_float">
 <div class='altmetric-embed' data-badge-type='donut' data-doi="10.1101/2021.03.02.433653"></div>